 Atopic dermatitis or eczema is also associated with asthma, stress, and allergies.

 Seborrheic dermatitis is called cradle cap in infants and dandruff in adults.

-Nummular dermatitis causes red plaques that are coin-shaped and more frequently affects people aged between 55 and 65 and who live in very dry environments.
+Nummular dermatitis causes red plaques that are coin-shaped and more frequently affect people between 55 and 65 who live in arid environments.

-Stasis dermatitis is linked to poor circulation and can affect people affected by congestive heart failure or varicose veins.
+Stasis dermatitis is linked to poor circulation and can affect those with congestive heart failure or varicose veins.

-Although our primary care physicians can try and diagnose the specific category of dermatitis, treatment is similar for most types of skin inflammation and irritation.
+Although our primary care physicians can diagnose the specific category of dermatitis, treatment is similar for most skin inflammation and irritation types.

 Skin Treatment for Dermatitis

 Depending on the cause of dermatitis, primary care physicians in NYC may prescribe steroid ointment, pills or an antihistamine, or corticosteroid creams.
 Our NYC primary care doctors may prescribe a hydrocortisone cream for a skin rash treatment, which can frequently provide relief.
 We do it on a case-by-case basis.